UnityRPG/4-Finished-Demo/README.md

 1. Our target could die at any time.
 2. We will test for deadness, and out of range every frame.
 3. Using `StopAllCoroutines()` to do just that!

+### 30 Special Ability Animations
+1. How to trigger an animation for each special ability.